godotjs/javascript/README.md

 - [Using third-party libraries from npm](https://github.com/GodotExplorer/ECMAScriptDemos/tree/master/npm_module)
 - Multi-thread support with Worker API
 - Full code completion support for all Godot APIs including signals and enumerations
-- Debug in Visual Studio Code with the [plugin](https://marketplace.visualstudio.com/items?itemName=geequlim.godot-javascript-debug)
+- Debug in Visual Studio Code with the [plugin](https://marketplace.visualstudio.com/items?itemName=geequlim.godot-javascript-debug) - currently not available for 4.x

 ## Installation